dotnet/AspNetCore.Docs/aspnetcore/tutorials/razor-pages/page.md

 ### ViewData and layout

-Consider the following code from the *Pages/Movies/Index.cshtml* file:
+Consider the following markup from the *Pages/Movies/Index.cshtml* file:

 [!code-cshtml[](razor-pages-start/snapshot_sample3/RazorPagesMovie30/Pages/Movies/Index.cshtml?range=1-6&highlight=4-999)]

-The preceding highlighted code is an example of Razor transitioning into C#.
+The preceding highlighted markup is an example of Razor transitioning into C#.
 The `{` and `}` characters enclose a block of C# code.

-The `PageModel` base class has a `ViewData` dictionary property that can be used to add data that can be passed to a View.
+The `PageModel` base class contains a `ViewData` dictionary property that can be used to add data that and pass it to a View.
 Objects are added to the `ViewData` dictionary using a key/value pattern.
 In the preceding sample, the `"Title"` property is added to the `ViewData` dictionary.

 The `"Title"` property is used in the *Pages/Shared/_Layout.cshtml* file.
 The following markup shows the first few lines of the *_Layout.cshtml* file.